 After completing top-down milling, finalize the lamella by milling from the bottom up in cleaning cross-section mode until the desired thickness is reached [1].
 Then capture a post-milling fluorescence image of the lamella [2].

-SCREEN: Milling process continuing in cleaning cross-section mode from the bottom up, with progress bar or depth scale indicating thinning to target thickness.
+SCREEN: Milling process continuing in cleaning cross-section mode from the top or bottom up, with progress bar or depth scale indicating thinning to target thickness.

 SCREEN: Fluorescence image acquisition showing the lamella post milling.